mdn/content/files/en-us/web/manifest/theme_color/index.md

 {{QuickLinksWithSubpages("/en-US/docs/Web/Manifest")}}

-The `theme_color` member specifies the default theme color for your web application's user interface.
+The `theme_color` member specifies the default color for your web application's user interface.
 This color may be applied to various browser UI elements, such as the toolbar, address bar, and status bar.
 It can be particularly noticeable in contexts like the task switcher or when the app is added to the home screen.

 This color application can provide a more native app-like experience for your web app, especially when it's loaded in [standalone](/en-US/docs/Web/Manifest/display#standalone) mode.

 ## Syntax